Peter van Nieuwenhuizen

 Peter van Nieuwenhuizen (/nl/; born 26 October 1938) is a Dutch theoretical physicist.
 He is a distinguished Professor at Stony Brook University in the United States.
-Widely known for his contributions to String theory, Supersymmetry, Supergravity and Field theory.
+Van Nieuwenhuizen is widely known for his contributions to string theory, supersymmetry, supergravity and field theory.

-He is best known for his discovery of supergravity with Sergio Ferrara and Daniel Z. Freedman for which he along with his collaborators won the Breakthrough Prize in Fundamental Physics in 2019.
+He is best known for his discovery of supergravity with Sergio Ferrara and Daniel Z. Freedman, for which he along with his collaborators won the Breakthrough Prize in Fundamental Physics in 2019.

 Life and career

 Peter van Nieuwenhuizen studied physics and mathematics at the University of Utrecht, where he obtained in 1971 his Ph.D. under the supervision of later Nobel laureate Martinus Veltman.

-After his studies in Utrecht he went to CERN (Geneva), the University of Paris in Orsay, and Brandeis University (Waltham).
-In 1975 he joined the Institute for Theoretical Physics, now named C. N. Yang Institute for Theoretical Physics, of the Stony Brook University, where he succeeded Nobel laureate C. N. Yang as its director from 1999 till 2002.
+After his studies in Utrecht, Van Nieuwenhuizen went to CERN (Geneva), the University of Paris in Orsay, and Brandeis University (Waltham).
+In 1975 he joined the Institute for Theoretical Physics, now named C. N. Yang Institute for Theoretical Physics, of the Stony Brook University, where he succeeded Nobel laureate C. N. Yang as its director from 1999 until 2002.

+He is married to Belgian physicist Marie de Crombrugghe.